AK-UGlas/fit-me-in/Gym.md

 #### MVP

 - The app should allow the gym to create and edit Members DONE
-- The app should allow the gym to create and edit Classes
+- The app should allow the gym to create and edit Classes DONE <partially>
-- The app should allow the gym to book members on specific classes
+- The app should allow the gym to book members on specific classes DONE
-- The app should show a list of all upcoming classes
+- The app should show a list of all upcoming classes DONE
-- The app should show all members that are booked in for a particular class
+- The app should show all members that are booked in for a particular class DONE

 #### Inspired By
 [Glofox](https://www.glofox.com/club-solution/), [Pike13](https://www.pike13.com/pike13-scheduling-software-demo)